ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 Nymphs are required to attend one monthly meeting yearly, or they will lose their status as a Nymph.

 In any A.C.R.O.N.Y.M. media or communication channels:
-* Never using slurs or other deragatory terminology
+* Never use slurs or other derogatory terminology
-* Censoring the usage of profane words higher than a mild level as defined in the Ofcam's ranking of swear words
+* Censor the usage of profane words higher than a mild level as defined in the Ofcom's ranking of swear words
-* Be their best nerdy self.
+* Be your best nerdy self.

 ### Article 1 Section 3; The Council of Nomes
 Members of the Council of Nomes maintain the order of the organization.
-The Council of Nomes is comprised of a number of Nymphs equal to log base two of the total count of the Nymphery, rounded down to the nearest whole number.
+The Council of Nomes consists of a number of Nymphs equal to log base two of the total count of the Nymphery, rounded down to the nearest whole number.

 #### Article 1 Section 3 Subsection 1; Powers
 A Member of the Council of Nomes may call for a meeting of A.C.R.O.N.Y.M. for any purpose.